 No Category Action Responsibility Timescale 21 Homelessness Undertake a pilot scheme to provide 3 modular units of temporary accommodation at Norway House, North Weald to accommodate 6 single vulnerable homeless households and review the success of the pilot scheme after 12 months' occupation.
 Director of Communities Pilot Scheme - December 2017 Review - December 2018 22 Homelessness Review the success of placing 3 homeless households at Zinc Arts, Ongar, for a trial period to consider if further placements should be made for homeless households.
-23 Homelessness Review the level of staffing resources required to meet the new duties of the Homelessness Reduction Act 2017.
+Assistant Director (Housing Operations) September 2017 23 Homelessness Review the level of staffing resources required to meet the new duties of the Homelessness Reduction Act 2017.
 Assistant Director (Housing Operations) March 2018 24 Homelessness Produce a new Draft Homelessness Strategy, ready for consultation.
 Assistant Director (Housing Operations) March 2018 25 Homelessness Identify and commission an appropriate organisation to arrange for support workers to visit rough sleepers, provide advice and arrange short term night shelter accommodation.
 Assistant Director (Housing Operations) October 2017 26 Homelessness Increase the staffing levels at Norway House, the Council's Homeless Persons Hostel in North Weald, by 0.5FTE to assist with increased workloads and improved on-call coverage.
 Housing Options Manager September 2017

-No Category Action Responsibility Timescale 27 Homelessness Undertake a further review of the Council's Flexible Homelessness Support Grant, to ensure that it is used to meet the highest priorities of need (Housing Operations) December 2017 28 Homelessness Consider the provision of shorter (2-year) non-secure fixed term tenancies to homeless households accommodated in Council properties, with a clear requirement for the tenants to find alternative accommodation during the tenancy period, as part of the review of the Housing Allocations Scheme Consider the provision of shorter (2-year) non-secure fixed term tenancies to Assistant Director (Housing Operations) July 2018 29 Supported Housing - Older & Other Vulnerable People r & Other Progress the Key Action Plan from the Council's study into the Impact of an Assistant Director (Community Services & July 2018 30 Supported Housing Older & Other Vulnerable People Undertake a review the Council's sheltered housing assets with a view to remodelling or redeveloping sheltered housing sites that are no longer fit for purpose.
-Director of Communities March 2018 31 Supported Housing - Older & Other Vulnerable People - Older & Other Undertake a review of the Council's Sheltered Housing Service in order to Assistant Direct July 2018
+No Category Action Responsibility Timescale 27 Homelessness Undertake a further review of the Council's Flexible Homelessness Support Grant, to ensure that it is used to meet the highest priorities of need Assistant Director (Housing Operations) December 2017 28 Homelessness Consider the provision of shorter (2-year) non-secure fixed term tenancies to homeless households accommodated in Council properties, with a clear requirement for the tenants to find alternative accommodation during the tenancy period, as part of the review of the Housing Allocations Scheme Assistant Director (Housing Operations) July 2018 29 Supported Housing - Older & Other Vulnerable People Progress the Key Action Plan from the Council's study into the Impact of an Ageing Population in the Epping Forest District.
+Assistant Director (Community Services & Safety) July 2018 30 Supported Housing - Older & Other Vulnerable People Undertake a review the Council's sheltered housing assets with a view to remodelling or redeveloping sheltered housing sites that are no longer fit for purpose.
+Director of Communities March 2018 31 Supported Housing - Older & Other Vulnerable People Undertake a review of the Council's Sheltered Housing Service in order to determine the most appropriate approach to future delivery.
+Assistant Director (Housing Operations) July 2018